-The unaudited pro forma balance sheet information as of September 30, 2019 assumes 1) the automatic conversion of all of the outstanding Preferred Shares into ordinary shares at a conversion ratio of 1:1 (except for 1-to-1.08 for Series B-2 convertible preferred shares and 1-to-1.11 for Series C convertible preferred shares), as if the conversion had occurred as of September 30, 2019 and 2) the Company's authorized share capital had been changed into US\$80,000 divided into 800,000,000 ordinary shares of a par value of US\$0.0001 each as of September 30, 2019.
+The unaudited pro forma balance sheet information as of June 30, 2019 assumes the automatic conversion of all of the outstanding Preferred Shares into ordinary shares at a conversion ratio of 1:1 and forfeiture of Tranche II of Series B Warrants, as if the conversion and expiry had occurred as of June 30, 2019.

-The unaudited pro forma net loss per ordinary share is computed using the weighted-average number of ordinary shares outstanding and assumes the automatic conversion of all of the Group's outstanding mezzanine equity into ordinary shares upon the closing of the Group's Qualified Public Offering, as if it had occurred on January 1, 2019.
-The Group believes the unaudited pro forma net loss per share provides material information to investors, as the automatic conversion of the Group's outstanding mezzanine equity and the disclosure of pro forma net loss per ordinary share provides an indication of net loss per ordinary share that is comparable to what will be reported by the Group as a public company following the closing of the Qualified Public Offering.
+The unaudited pro forma net loss per ordinary share is computed using the weighted-average number of ordinary shares outstanding and assumes forfeiture of Tranche II of Series B Warrants and the automatic conversion of all of the Group's outstanding mezzanine equity into ordinary shares upon the closing of the Group's Qualified Public Offering, as if it had occurred on January 1, 2019.
+The Group believes the unaudited pro forma net loss per share provides material information to investors, as the automatic conversion of the Group's outstanding mezzanine equity and forfeiture of Tranche II of Series B Warrants and the disclosure of pro forma net loss per ordinary share provides an indication of net loss per ordinary share that is comparable to what will be reported by the Group as a public company following the closing of the Qualified Public Offering.